juskteez/jmooth/README.md

  * scrolling progress
  * scroll bar
  * scroll with wheel and arrow keys
+ * scroll by dragging scrollbar
+ * scroll by dragging the page

 **Future features/improvement:**
-1. scroll with scrollbar
-2. smooth scroll with holding arrow keys
+1. smooth scroll while holding arrow keys
-3. scroll with drag
-4. scroll on touch device
+2. scroll on touch device

+_feel free to suggest any feature_

 ##